Frequently Asked Questions

 Because the hearing and balance organs live so closely together, when disease or infection affects the ear, we can experience changes in our hearing as well as our vestibular sense.

-People often use “vertigo” to refer to a common vestibular disorder called BPPV, but more accurately, vertigo is a term that describes symptoms of illusory movement.
+People often use “vertigo” to refer to a common vestibular disorder called BPPV/”crystals”/positional vertigo, but more accurately, vertigo is a term that describes symptoms of illusory movement.

-Just as ringing in the ear (also known as tinnitus) is an illusion of sound (i.e. the ringing is not in the world), so is vertigo a feeling of movement that isn’t actually happening.
-This movement is classically a whirling or spinning, but doesn’t have to be, with some people reporting floating, shifting, swaying or falling.
+Just as ringing in the ear (known as tinnitus) is an illusion of sound (i.e. the ringing is not coming from the world), so is vertigo a feeling of movement that isn’t actually happening.
+This movement is can be whirling or spinning, but it doesn’t have to be, with some people reporting floating, shifting, swaying or falling.

 It’s interesting to note that many sufferers struggle to find the language to describe the feelings they’re experiencing.